FTCTeam10298/2020-21-code/ftcsReadme.md

 ### New features
 * Adds support for calling custom Java classes from Blocks OpModes (fixes [SkyStone issue #161](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/161)).
-    * Classes must be in the org.firstinspires.ftc.teamcode package.
+    * Classes must be in the teamcode package.
     * Methods must be public static and have no more than 21 parameters.
     * Parameters declared as OpMode, LinearOpMode, Telemetry, and HardwareMap are supported and the argument is provided automatically, regardless of the order of the parameters.
 On the block,